mikpe/buildcross/README.md

 # buildcross
-buildcross - a tool for building GNU/Linux cross toolchains
+buildcross - a tool for building GCC cross toolchains